tonyheupel/ntlmaps/readme.txt

-README file for 'NTLM Authorization Proxy Server' v.0.9.9.0.1
+README file for 'NTLM Authorization Proxy Server' v.0.9.9.0.2

 Release Purpose:
 ----------------
+-- For v.0.9.9.0.2
+Add the ability to specify domain, port, and even username and password on the command line

+-- For v.0.9.9.0.1
 This is a bugfix release of the 0.9.9 stable series.
 See changelog.txt for full description.

 There is an issue with APS working as a standalone proxy.
 It serves requests from